Starting a JMX Manager

 jmx-manager=true, in the server’s

 gemfire.properties file.
-This property configures the node to become a JMX Manager node passively; if gfsh cannot locate a JMX Manager when connecting to the cluster, the server node will be started as a JMX Manager node.
+This property configures the node to become a JMX Manager node passively; if gfsh cannot locate a JMX Manager when connecting to the distributed system, the server node will be started as a JMX Manager node.

 The default property setting for all locators is